anasta874/BBS_Gen/README.md

-# BBSGen - Random Sequence Generator using Blum Blum Shub Algorithm
+## BBS_Gen - Random Sequence Generator using Blum Blum Shub Algorithm

-BBSGen is a C program that generates random DNA, RNA, or protein sequences using the [Blum Blum Shub (BBS)](https://en.wikipedia.org/wiki/Blum_Blum_Shub) algorithm for cryptographically secure random number generation.
+BBSGen is a C program that generates random DNA, RNA, or protein sequences using the Blum Blum Shub (BBS) algorithm for cryptographically secure random number generation.

 *[Blum Blum Shub (BBS)](https://en.wikipedia.org/wiki/Blum_Blum_Shub) algorithm is a cryptographically secure random number generator based on computing squares modulo n = p * q, where p and q are large prime numbers.
 The algorithm generates a sequence of random bits by extracting the least significant bits from each result.
 Its main feature is a high degree of randomness and cryptographic strength, making it unpredictable without knowledge of the secret parameters.*